CobaltFusion/DebugVision/README.md

 # DebugVisualizer
-NextGen DebugView++ that is portable and with better visualization of data
+NextGen DebugView++ that is portable and with graphics data visualization

 # gathering requirements

 - gantt chart timeline with markers to visualize processes and bottlenecks
 - multi level / stacked gantt chart suggested by peter bindels to visualize chronological data that is spaced unevenly (decades vs. seconds)
+- time/frequency analysis (group events per period at plot counts/timebox over time)
 - pluggable input sources
 - pluggable visualizers
 - portability for MacOs, Linux and Windows
-- on very time critical systems where time is measured in nanoseconds (1e-9), picoseconds (1e-12) or femtoseconds (1e-15) optimizations are usually measured in loops, this means of we have 1 microsecond accurate storage this will cover most usecases.
+- a 1 microsecond accurate storage will cover most usecases.
+On very time critical systems where time is measured in nanoseconds (1e-9), picoseconds (1e-12) or femtoseconds (1e-15) optimizations are usually measured/aggragated in loops.
   This seems to be generally available:
   - <https://en.cppreference.com/w/cpp/chrono/steady_clock>
   - <https://docs.microsoft.com/en-gb/windows/desktop/SysInfo/acquiring-high-resolution-time-stamps>
   - <https://www.postgresql.org/docs/9.0/datatype-datetime.html>
-  - debugview++ stores times in both wall-clock format with millisecond accuracy and offset from start of the file in microsecond accuracy.
+  - debugview++ stores times in both wall-clock format with millisecond accuracy and offset from the first entry in microsecond accuracy.
 We have not had requests for more accuracy in the last six years.
   - for embedded systems it is plausible to measure in clockticks that are typically in the picosecond domain.
 I would say we postpone this usecase until we have good reason to support it.
-However, if we do decide to support it, we could just add a special type of series that supports an 'offset from start of the series' in clockticks, where the clock frequency can vary over series.
+However, if we do decide to support it, we could add a special type of series that supports an 'offset from start of the series' in clockticks, where the clock frequency can vary over series.

 # ideas
 - maybe use http://www.copperspice.com/